Must-Try Vegetarian Restaurants in Ho Chi Minh City in 2025

 I’m just going to come right out and say it – being a vegetarian in Ho Chi Minh City (aka Saigon) rocks.
-Sometimes traveling as a vegetarian in Southeast Asia can be brutal, but that’s not in the case in Saigon.
+Sometimes traveling as a vegetarian in Southeast Asia can be brutal, but that’s not the case in Saigon.
 Thanks to Vietnam’s sizeable Buddhist population, there are tons of vegetarian restaurants in Ho Chi Minh City — and other major cities in Vietnam — as well as plenty of vegan and vegetarian-friendly restaurants.

-Just a note, most of these restaurants are pure vegetarian but I’ve also included some that have great vegetarian and vegan options on the menu.
+Just a note: most of these restaurants are pure vegetarian but I’ve also included some that have great vegetarian and vegan options on the menu.
 Also, I’m including everything from Vietnamese food to international options because this city has a wide range of restaurants – and to be frank, as an expat I like to mix things up.
-And finally, I’ve added a few tips and phrases that will help you navigate the city if you’re a non-meat eater.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of these links I may earn a small commission (which I’m so thankful for!) at no extra cost to you.